LOOSE-LIPS/loose-lips-2.0/src/routes/blog/amis-same-cloud-dub-skoop/index.md

 description: >-
-  Edinburgh-based Skoop collective has been working hard this year with a plethora of slick releases.From this new one from Amis, we have the title track&#39;s version diving into dubby territories with drill-ish influences.
-  From Amis&#39; Same Cloud&nbsp;EP on Skoop.
-Out 31.12.2020 on digital &#8211;
+  Edinburgh-based Skoop collective has been working hard this year with a plethora of slick releases.From this new one from Amis, we have the title track;s version diving into dubby territories with drill-ish influences.
+From Amis; Same Cloud;EP on Skoop.
+Out 31.12.2020 on digital ;
   https://skoop.bandcamp.com
   https://soundcloud.com/skoopskoophttps://soundcloud.com/soundsofliftup
   [...]Read More...